symbol-os/symbol-os-promo/README.md

 # Symbolverse

-an environment for symbolic workflows computing
+a computing environment for symbolic workflows

 ---